 15.1.
-Members are invited to resolve that authorisation be given to the Assistant Chief Executive (Corporate Governance) to not make a Modification Order under 53(2) of AFT REPORT 2 of 3 CRESS TI DINING FOR BOAT the Wildlife and Countryside Act 1981 but to instead insure that the route in question
+Members are invited to resolve that authorisation be given to the Assistant Chief Executive (Corporate Governance) to not make a Modification Order under 53(2) of the Wildlife and Countryside Act 1981 but to instead insure that the route in question as detailed in this report is recorded on the Highways "List of Streets".